ShieldCommunity/api-template/README.md

 * [MC-Market page](https://builtbybit.com/resources/nullcordx-lightweight-antibot.22322/)

 ## Some events and useful methods
-* HAProxyConnectionInitEvent - called when the HAProxy message for a connection has been decoded, this event is called even earlier than ClientConnectEvent
+* HAProxyConnectionInitEvent - Called when the HAProxy message for a connection has been decoded, this event is called even earlier than ClientConnectEvent
 * AttackDetectedEvent - Event to detect when an attack of any kind has started.
 * BotAttackDetectedEvent/BotAttackEndedEvent - Extension of AttackDetectedEvent for BOT attack
 * PingAttackDetectedEvent/PingAttackEndedEvent - Extension of AttackDetectedEvent for PING attack